-Through court cases and legal documents, Hers, His, and Theirs explores the evolution of Castilian law during the Spanish Reconquest and how those laws came to the New World and Texas.
-Looking carefully at why the Spanish legal system developed so differently from any other European system and why it survived in Texas even after settlement by Anglos in the 1830s, Jean A. Stuntz discusses what this system of community property offered that English common law did not, and why this aspect of married womenÆs property rights has not been well studied.
+Through legal battles, documents, and court cases, Hers, His, and Theirs explores the evolution of Castilian law during the Spanish Reconquest and how those laws came to the New World and Texas.
+Jean A. Stuntz looks carefully at why the Spanish legal system developed so differently from any other European system and why it survived in Texas even after settlement by Anglos in the 1830s.
+She discusses what this system of community property offered that English common law did not and why this aspect of married women's property rights has not been well studied.

 Jean A. Stuntz teaches Texas and Spanish borderlands history at West Texas A&M University, in Canyon.
 Formerly a practicing attorney, she now specializes in women's history of the Southwest.